 If more than one plan is available to you, then you will be asked to choose a plan.
 If you do not choose a plan within 10 working days, then the third-party administrator will choose a plan for you and notify you of enrollment in that plan.

-Eye glasses and vision exams
+Eye glasses and contact lenses

-Dental care and exams
+Dental health care and exams

 - If your child who is getting hawk-i coverage enters a non medical public institution (like a jail)